Myths and misconceptions might boost your fear of wearing contact lenses. Most of these misconceptions can be related to the fear of the unknown.

 Amy thinks contact lenses might be uncomfortable

+Many, including Amy, have often wondered ‘are contact lenses uncomfortable?’.
 Unlike some early contact lenses, most modern contact lenses are thin and soft, making them more comfortable to wear.
-Many are made from moisture rich materials, offering comfort throughout the day.
+Many are made from moisture rich materials, offering comfort throughout the day1.

 Riyonn is worried contact lenses might get lost in his eye